HichamBI/HichamBI.github.io/_posts/2015-04-25-Extending-Highchart-Adding-ColorAxis-to-charts-that-not-support-it.markdown

 ---
 layout: post
-title:  "Extending Highcharts : Adding Color Axis to some charts that not support it"
+title:  "Highcharts.js : Adding Color Axis to charts that not support it"
 date:   2015-04-25 21:4:00
 img: "posts/pie-chart.svg"
 ---

 Highcharts JS is a JavaScript charting library based on SVG and VML rendering.
-Official website : [www.highcharts.com](www.highcharts.com).
+Official website : [www.highcharts.com](www.highcharts.com)

 In this post, we will extend this library to add a Color Axis to charts that not support it.

-What is Color Axis :
+#####- What is Color Axis :

 A Color Axis is represented by a gradient inside the legend on the chart and indicate colored values on the chart.
 You can find a demonstration here : http://www.highcharts.com/demo/treemap-coloraxis